QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 \]
 </div>

-And we can use the probability chain rule:
+We can use the probability chain rule:

 <div>
 \[